-The aesthetic and technical perspective of all types of motion pictures (narrative, non-narrative, experimental), using a number of selected domestic and foreign films as examples.
+The aesthetic and technical perspective of all types of motion pictures (narrative, non-narrative, experimental) using a number of selected domestic and foreign films as examples.
 Written analyses, reviews and critiques are required.
 Viewing of selected films outside of class time is required.

-Credit hours: 3 Lecture contact hours: 2 Lab contact hours: 2 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 2 2 Upon demand